 Your pet needs a resume

-Yes, it’s true: If you’re a pet owner, and you are trying to rent an apartment or buy a condo, you need a pet resume if you want a shot at getting the place you’re applying for.
+Yes, it’s true: If you’re a pet owner, and you are trying to rent an apartment, you need a pet resume if you want a shot at getting the place you’re applying for.
 Below is an outline for writing a clear, catchy pet resume that can tip the scales in your favor.
 Following the outline, you’ll find a template you can use for your own pet resume.

 Feel free to contact us if you need help with your pet resume.